julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 tags: [St John's Wort, sun water, summer solstice, joy, folk magic, herbal ritual]
 ---

-## Sun Water with St. John's Wort: Golden Light for Heavy Days
+## It's Golden Light for Heavy Days

 **St. John’s Wort (*Hypericum perforatum*) is the herb of the sun.** It bursts into yellow bloom at the height of summer, near the **summer solstice** or **St. John’s Day (June 24)**—a time long considered powerful for harvesting herbs and making magical preparations.